la2050/archive/_projects/2016/college-career-and-community-polahs-career-technical-education-cte-program.md

   - Publicity/awareness
   - Technical infrastructure (computers etc.)
   - Network/relationship support
+project_description: >-
+  POLAHS prepares 950 students to be college and career ready through our Career Technical Education (CTE) program.
+POLAHS offers a college preparatory curriculum with CTE pathways in the high-skill, high-wage, high-demand industries of Digital Media; Boat Operations; and Construction Technology.
+  Postsecondary and industry partnerships are integral to the program, allowing students to graduate with core academic skills, employability skills, and technical, job-specific skills.
 project_impact: >-
   ["College completion","College matriculation rates","District-wide graduation
   rates","Proficiency in English and Language Arts and Math","Student education